mbaronetti/spotify-dash/README.md

 ### 4)  Run App
 - Visit http://localhost:3000
 - Click 'Log in with Spotify' and log in
+- To see 'User's Currently Playing Track' in action, open Spotify and play a song.
 - Enjoy!

 ![alt text](https://github.com/mbaronetti/spotify-dash/blob/master/preview.png "Preview")